Book Now

 Explore East Van’s mural tour

-Main Street hosts the annual Vancouver Mural Festival and the side streets between East 2nd and 12th are home to colourful creations by both local and internationally-renowned artists that were painted during the public art celebration or have been added afterwards.
-Download the online digital map, or take a free guided tour, to learn more about the meaning behind the murals.
+This afternoon, take the SeaBus back downtown, then head to Mt.
+Pleasant.
+While the murals themselves have now spread to other neighbourhoods around the city, Main Street is still homebase for the annual Vancouver Mural Festival.
+The side streets between East 2nd and 12th are home to many of the colourful creations by both local and internationally-renowned artists that were painted during the public art celebration or have been added afterwards.
+Download the festival’s app for a self-guided tour and to learn more about the meaning behind the murals.

 Catch the symphony at the Orpheum

-Step inside the opulent Orpheum Theatre and take a step back in time to an elegant era of entertainment.
+Back downtown again, enter the opulent Orpheum Theatre and take a step back in time to an elegant era of entertainment.
 Opened in 1927, the Orpheum Theatre now hosts classic and contemporary concerts and is home to the Vancouver Symphony Orchestra.
 Look out for their ‘VSO Pops’ series of concerts, where they play popular tunes from doo wop to rock ‘n’ roll.
 Best of all?
-It’s only a short stroll back to bed after the concert.
+It’s only a short stroll back to The Burrard and your bed after the concert.

 SUNDAY